drgerg/PoolControls/Docs/2020 Rebuild Process Documentation.md

   - You will get an warning message when you log in.
 That's normal.
 Read, follow, fix.

 - Log in using SSH and do the rest of this more comfortably.
+- Log back out, and set up key-based login (only if you already have this working.
+Otherwise, you have to set that up first.)
+  - ```$ ssh-copy-id newname@pi-hostname -p portNumber```